dakivara/pgcrud/docs/getting-started/read.md

     ```python
     import pgcrud as pg
-    from pgcrud import e
+    from pgcrud import Identifier as i

     async def get_book_titles(
-            cursor: pg.a.Cursor,
+            cursor: pg.AsyncCursor,
             author_id_1: int,
             author_id_2: int,
     ) -> list[str]:

-        return await pg.a.get_many(
+        return await pg.async_get_many(
             cursor=cursor[str],
-            select=e.title,
+            select=i.title,
-            from_=e.book,
+            from_=i.book,
-            where=(e.author_id == author_id_1) | (e.author_id == author_id_2),
+            where=(i.author_id == author_id_1) | (i.author_id == author_id_2),
         )
     ```

 ### Optional Filter

 It is often convenient to define a function with multiple optional filter parameters.
-In such cases, you can use `pg.Undefined` as the default value.
-Any comparison expressions involving `pg.Undefined` are automatically excluded from the where condition.
+In such cases, you can use `pg.UNDEFINED` as the default value.
+Any comparison expressions involving `pg.UNDEFINED` are automatically excluded from the where condition.

 === "sync"